-- Add 1 teaspoon of household chlorine bleach (sodium hypochlorite) to your tank for each 10 gallons of tank capacity.
-When you fill the tank, this will result in a 6.7 ppm level of chlorine, which should kill harmful bacteria and slime-forming organisms. - Chlorine may be removed from drinking water by the cold water filter at the galley faucet (if equipped) or by installing an activated carbon water purifier at the galley sink cold water line or a separate drinking water faucet with filter. - Superchlorination does not affect city water usage, only the fresh water tank.
+Add 1 teaspoon of household chlorine bleach (sodium hypochlorite) to your tank for each 10 gallons of tank capacity.
+When you fill the

+- tank, this will result in a 6.7 ppm level of chlorine, which should kill harmful bacteria and slime-forming organisms. - Chlorine may be removed from drinking water by installing an activated carbon water purifier at the galley sink cold water line or a separate drinking water faucet with filter. - Superchlorination does not affect city water usage, only the fresh water tank.